husonlab/catrenet/README.md

 - Compute Importance - computes the percent difference between model size and model size without given food item [[HS23]](#50)

+In addition, the program provides an implementation of Kauffman's  'binary polymer model'.
+This features generates a system consisting of all polymers (over a finite alphabet) of length at most n, with ligation-cleavage reactions, and with catalysis assigned randomly (each molecule catalysing on average m reactions).

 ### Export computed systems

 Any of the computed subsystems can be exported to a new file.